dimuthuhippola/BGLCORP-devops-interview-test/README.md

+# Solutions for BGLCORP-devops-interview-test
-# BGLCORP-devops-interview-test solutions Dimuthu Hippola
+Candidate: Dimuthu Hippola

 <br><b>Exercise 1: JSON:</b><br>
 - First the script will start installing wget to down load the csv file from git hub<br>.